-The above message in either InCopy or InDesign indicates that you are trying to open the document without our plugins installed.
+The CtrlPrint plugins are not installed.
 This can be caused by the following reasons:

 1. InCopy/InDesign was running the first time you downloaded a document from CtrlPrint.